igormironchik/qt-widgets-on-real-example/chapter02/surface.md

 }
 ```

-If to set this video surface to QCamera as viewfinder and connect newFrame() signal to
+If to set this video surface to QCamera as viewsfinder and connect newFrame() signal to
 View's draw() slot then we will see the stream from the camera in View widget.

 [Back](view.md) | [Contents](../README.md) | [Next](camera.md)